Western Illinois University: Macomb Campus

 Dr. Adams joined the Educational and Interdisciplinary Studies Department, previously known as Educational Foundation Department in August 1988 .
 Dr. Adams specializes in Multicultural Education.
 He has helped to develop many multicultural programs at Western Illinois University as well as designing a PBS telecourse called Dealing with Diversity and is co-director of the annual Dealing With Difference Conference.
 Dr Adams teaches EIS 302- Multicultural and Social Foundations of Education , EIS 507- Social Change and the Multicultural Aspects of Schooling, EIS 607- Implications of Diversity for Educational Leaders and EIS 747- Politics of Education class.

 Dr. James LaPrad

 Dr. Jim La Prad joined the Educational and Interdisciplinary Studies Department in August of 2003.
 Dr. La Prad's area of specialization is Philosophy of Education.
 He teaches undergraduate and graduate courses in the social and philosophical foundations of education.
 His research, scholarship and practice include critical pedagogy in teaching and learning environments, experiential education, educational ethics, moral education, multicultural education and transformative educational leadership.
-Dr. La Prad teaches EIS 302-Multicultural and Social Foundations of Education, EIS 401- Educational Law and Policy, EIS 501- Philosophy of Education, EIS 607- Implications of Diversity for Educational Leaders, and EIS 747- Politics of Education.
+Dr. La Prad teaches EIS 202-Culture Social Foundations Education, EIS 401- Educational Law and Policy, EIS 501- Philosophy of Education, EIS 607- Implications of Diversity for Educational Leaders, and EIS 747- Politics of Education.